Blog Title

 The objective of the schedule narrative is to communicate to the government the contractor’s thorough analysis of schedule output.

-In the sections below, we’ll be discussing the specific narrative requirements from the standard UFGS 01 32 01.00 10 scheduling specification:
+In the sections below, we discuss the specific narrative requirements with snapshots from the standard UFGS 01 32 01.00 10 scheduling specification:

 • When the Narrative is Submitted